KaiChiehHuang/CodeExamples-/README.md

 # CodeExamples-
-This repository holds some code examples I wrote for interview purpose
+This repository holds some code examples I wrote before for interview code review